beauregard-joshua/Into-The-Abyss-Story/characters/pcs/alias.md

 Alias and Hemeth investigated the tunnels until they found a group of quaggoths that appeared to have mushrooms growing on their heads.
 Alias ventured further while Hemeth turned back to warn the others.
 Alias encountered several strange things, most notably a voice that said "You're going to wish you hadn't done that", that spoke after she took an axe from a skeleton, as well as a collection of whispering voices.
 She returned to the party and urgently moved everyone out.

+Alias ended up arguing with Hemeth as to who would captain the ship, but backed down as things got heated.

 During the battle with the duergar traders, Alias most notably attempted to jump to their boat but was unsuccessful, crashing into the water below and being rescued by Eldeth.

 ## Relationships